DaveO-Home/embedded-acceptance-tests-vue/public/README.md

 1\. ***Watch, Recompile and Reload Window*** -

 * `cd public/parcel/build`
-* `gulp watch`
+* `gulp watch` or `gulp serve`

 At this point you can start a browser and enter `localhost:3080/dist_test/parcel/appl/testapp_dev.html` (can be configured to auto open browser tab).
-Any changes to the source code(*.js and*.css files) should be reflected in the browser auto reload.
+Any changes to the source code(*.js and*.css files) should be reflected in the browser auto reload. __Note;__ With `parcel V2`, the parcel internal server is used.
+To allow the same test URL, a proxy has been added using `.../public/.proxyrc`.
+The HMR reload seems to have a problem, you may need to reload the browser manually.

 2\. ***Test Driven Development(tdd) Window*** -